mauritssilvis/challenges/java/executable-jar-maven-intellij/README.md

 </project>
 ```

-Here, the latest version of the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/) (3.3.0 at the time of writing) is selected, and the main class is defined as follows:
+Here, the latest version of the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/) (3.3.0 at the time of writing) is selected, and the main class is configured to be:

 ```text
 nl.mauritssilvis.challenges.java.intellij.maven.jars.executable.standalone.Main